 In the last 12 to 18 months, we’ve seen that changed.

 The same acceptance that clients have had around theremoteness of their data centres,and the capability they provide, has also led to an expectation that we will deliver more projects from our own premises.

 So, right now, we’re operating more around the ratio of one to one.
 Whilst on some days, when we have customers come in, to work alongside our client teams it is even greater than that.

-In summary, cloud transformation is having a real impact on our customers and on RedPixie.
+It seems to be clear that cloud transformation is having a real impact on our organisations across the globe.

-It would be great to hear your thoughts on cloud transformation within enterprise IT.
-Stay tuned for more videos – if you feel compelled, feel free to subscribe on YouTube.
+It would be great to hear your thoughts on cloud transformation within enterprise IT, make sure to comment below.